software-mansion/live-compositor/docs/pages/guides/basic-layouts.md

   </TabItem>
 </Tabs>

-The input stream in the example has a resolution `1920x1080` and it is rendered on the `1270x720` output.
+The input stream in the example has a resolution `1920x1080`, but it is rendered on the `1270x720` output.
 As a result only part of the stream is visible.

 <div style={{textAlign: 'center'}}>
     <img src={LayoutsOverflow} style={{ width: 600 }} />